Where Can You Rent Tools? And How Much Does It Cost?

 How Much Is It to Rent Tools?

 The cost can also vary depending on how long you rent the tool.
 Stores might have half-day, daily, weekly and monthly rates with longer periods costing less per day.
-For example, you might be able to rent a power tool for $24 for one day, $96 for a week or $288 for four weeks.
-The weekly rate breaks down to less than $14 per day.
-The four-week rate breaks down to just over $10 per day.
+For example, you might be able to rent a power tool such as a walk-behind stump grinder for $100 to $275 (CAD 134 to CAD 369) for one day, $350 to $900 (CAD 470 to CAD 1,209) for a week or $900 to $1,900 (CAD 1,209 to CAD 2,551) for a month.
+The weekly rate breaks down to between $50 and $129 (CAD 67 and CAD 173) per day.
+The monthly rate breaks down to $30 to $63 (CAD 40 to CAD 85) per day.
 If you need a tool for a longer period, you'll likely pay less per day, so check all of the rental options.

 The best way to determine the cost to rent tools is to determine exactly what you need and long you need to rent them.
 Contact several local stores that have tools for rent and get quotes for the tools you need.